And if you have additional schedules or tax credits to file, you might be measuring your tax time by the calendar instead of the clock.

 Once you've decided what you need from a tax-prep package, shop around.
 Don't waste any potential tax savings by overpaying upfront.
 Look not only at the software's base price, but also at any costs for options and upgrades.
 Some TurboTax customers were surprised this filing season when the makers of the popular tax software made changes that required them to upgrade to more expensive versions.

 Is the cost of electronically sending your federal return to the IRS included?
 Do you have state forms to file?
 Are they and their e-filing with your state part of the package or is there an extra fee?

-Will the product let you complete more than one return, say the joint one you file with your wife as well as your son's 1040EZ?
+Will the product let you complete more than one return, say the joint one you file with your wife, as well as your son's 1040EZ?

-Does the program provide assistance by phone, chat or e-mail to help answer any tax questions you might have?
+Does the program provide assistance by phone, chat or email to help answer any tax questions you might have?
 If so, is it available 24/7?
 You're likely to be working on your return on weekends or after usual business hours.

 Be sure that as you evaluate the costs of different packages, you examine comparable options.